oaltanirbarbosa/cordova-plugin-background-barcode-scannerx/readme.md

   }
 };

-QRScanner.prepare(done);
+BBScanner.prepare(done);
 ```

-Request permission to access the camera (if not already granted), prepare the video preview, and configure everything needed by QRScanner.
-On platforms where possible, this also starts the video preview, saving valuable milliseconds and making it seem like the camera is starting instantly when `QRScanner.show()` is called.
-(These changes will only be visible to the user if `QRScanner.show()` has already made the webview transparent.)
+Request permission to access the camera (if not already granted), prepare the video preview, and configure everything needed by BBScanner.
+On platforms where possible, this also starts the video preview, saving valuable milliseconds and making it seem like the camera is starting instantly when `BBScanner.show()` is called.
+(These changes will only be visible to the user if `BBScanner.show()` has already made the webview transparent.)

 ### Scan